jsalazar/php-js-api-no-frameworks/README.md

-# POC: PHP API, No Frameworks
+# POC: PHP/JS API, No Frameworks
 This is basic boilerplate for implementing a PHP driven API for your project along with some vanilla Javascript.

 # Goals